-If using USEPA's Water Data Exchange, data providers would need to regularly upload their data to ensure that recent data are available.
+If using USEPA's Water Quality Exchange, data providers would need to regularly upload their data to ensure that recent data are available.

 During the site selection and classification portion of the project, providers may identify sites that would be beneficial to the NGWMN but are missing some required data elements.
 These sites can be added to the NGWMN Monitoring Location Registry but should not yet be displayed on the Portal (Display Flag set to 'N').
 These sites will then be eligible for funding under Objective 3 to fill the site information gaps.
 If all sites have missing data elements, work to fill those gaps for selected wells may be proposed under Objective 3 in a project to become a new data provider.
+This gap filling work would be done in year two of a new data provider project.

 Software purchases or license fees to support delivery of NGWMN data via web services are supported.
-However, software purchases or license fees related to storage of agency data or routine processing of data are not supported.
+However, software purchases or license fees related to storage of agency data, routine processing, and/or quality assurance of data are not supported.